Highlights from the Ratings and Financial Report for Chimera Investment Corporation (CIM)

-Chimera Investment Corporation (NYSE:CIM) went up by 4.48% from its latest closing price compared to the recent 1-year high of $16.85.
-The company’s stock price has collected 7.52% of gains in the last five trading sessions.
+Chimera Investment Corporation (NYSE:CIM) went down by -3.72% from its latest closing price compared to the recent 1-year high of $16.85.
+The company’s stock price has collected 3.65% of gains in the last five trading sessions.

 Is It Worth Investing in Chimera Investment Corporation (NYSE :CIM) Right Now?